 4. Know your pallet jack’s true manufacturer

-Often times, the logo you see on the pallet jack did not produce the pallet jack itself.
-Instead a material handling company will slap their own logo on the jack in order to hide its original manufacturer.
+Often, the logo you see on the pallet jack did not produce the pallet jack itself.
+Instead, a material handling company will slap its logo on the jack to hide its original manufacturer.
 This is done because these companies source their jacks from super cheap, low-quality vendors, then jack up the price using slick marketing terms.
-If you have ever bought a pallet jack from certain high-profile material handling websites, you probably have gotten their cheap, substandard equipment which needs replacing after a year or so.
-We get calls everyday from customers having to replace their pallet jacks way too early.
+If you have ever bought a pallet jack from certain high-profile material handling websites, you probably have gotten their cheap, substandard equipment that needs replacing after a year or so.
+We get calls every day from customers having to replace their pallet jacks way too early.

 5. Understand your warranty and the value of what it offers

 What are your true goals with purchasing a pallet jack?
 What would you consider a quality purchase?
 The answer is that you want a product that will do its required job very well… for a very long time… at the absolute lowest possible price, right?
 Having a strong warranty on your pallet jack is the only true way to be sure that your jack will live up to your aforementioned quality purchase expectations.
 If you have a warranty you can trust, you will never be put in that awful position of taking in or delivering an order without the proper equipment.